+While the computational complexity during inference remains the same as static loss weighting for all DLW methods, a drawback is the increased computational complexity during training.
+Specifically, most approaches involve further processing of the individual task gradients (e.g., in NashMTL and AuxiNash, the individual task gradients are used to approximate the (generalized) Nash bargaining solution).
+RW and TARW, on the other hand, only require sampling from a uniform distribution per training iteration, making them only marginally more computationally expensive than static loss weighting.
+By also taking into account the results for TARW, its ease of implementation, and the fact that it requires tuning just one hyperparameter---similar to static loss weight tuning---we recommend using at least TARW instead of static loss weights.

-One limitation of this work is that we only incorporate forecast stability for adjacent forecasting origins during optimization (as in \citet{vanbelle2023}).
+One limitation of this work is that we only incorporate forecast stability for adjacent forecasting origins during optimization \citep[as in][]{vanbelle2023}.
 While it is intuitive that this approach would also improve stability for non-adjacent forecasting origins, the effectiveness of directly accounting for instability with respect to non-adjacent origins during optimization should be explored in future work.
 Additionally, to further validate our findings, the benefits of training N-BEATS-S using DLW methods should be tested on a broader range of data sets.
+Furthermore, the effectiveness of DLW methods in optimizing the composite loss function proposed by \citet{vanbelle2023}---or a similar composite loss function that combines forecast error and forecast instability---should be evaluated for neural network architectures other than N-BEATS.
 Another limitation of our study is the ensemble size.
 As explained in Section~\ref{SEC:FORECASTING_METHODS}, we use ensembles consisting of only five models, whereas \citet{oreshkin2020nbeats} used a total of 180 models for each of their final N-BEATS ensembles.
 Investigating how ensemble size and type affect forecast accuracy and stability is an interesting direction for future research.